 No GPS, which is pretty standard in a camera of this price range.

 4k60 with a 1.5x crop but less rolling shutter.
 The Canon R6 will do 4k60 with only a baby crop but overheats more quickly.
 And the Canon R6 doesn’t let you have aperture priority shooting in video modes which is a deal-breaker for some.
-The Nikon Z6 II also shoots 4k60 but with the 1.5x crop similar to the Sony A7IV.
+The Nikon Z6 II also shoots 4k60 but with a 1.5x crop similar to the Sony A7IV.

 3″ 1.03m dot screen.
 This is kind of a joke at this point.
 Sony also varies the resolution of their screens depending on what you’re doing, like recording video and it’s always been a pretty terrible experience.
 Hey but battery life is good!
 And at least the EVF is good now.
 It’s just, manual focus on a 3″ 1.03m screen is not as great once you get used to the 3.2″ 2m-dot screens.